Eva Lind

 Eva Lind (born 14 June 1966) is an Austrian soprano singer and TV presenter.
-Since her international breakthrough in 1985, she specialises in coloratura soprano roles in operas and operettas, besides maintaining an active career in concerts and recitals.
+She has specialised in coloratura soprano opera roles since 1985, and sings in concerts and recitals.

-Lind is famous for her television appearances, both as performer and presenter.
-She has hosted several music programs, most notably ARD's Straße der Lieder from 2003 to 2008, alongside Gotthilf Fischer.
+Lind has appeared on television as performer and presenter.
+She hosted several music programs, including ARD's Straße der Lieder from 2003 to 2008, alongside Gotthilf Fischer.

 Andrew Lamb in Gramophone described her voice as "sheer delight, fresh, crisp, clear, beautifully agile and with superb trills."

 Life and career

 Education

 Lind was born in Innsbruck.
 She began her vocal training at the Tyrol State Conservatory in her native city, and won the Austrian competition Jugend musiziert in 1983.
 In the same year, she debuted as Flowermaiden in Wagner's Parsifal at the Tyrolean State Theatre.
 While studying philosophy, journalism and theatre studies at the University of Vienna she continued her professional training as a singer.
 Her teachers were Marta Lantieri, Ruthilde Boesch and Wilma Lipp.